Promeos/LADOT-Street-Sweeping-Transition-Pan/README.md

 ![Header](visuals/ladot.png)

 ![Executive-Summary](visuals/ladot_executive_summary.png)
-## Goals
+## Business Goal

-1. Use Twitter's API to analyze tweets from City Council and the Los Angeles Department of Transportation from 09/30/2020 - 10/15/2020.
-2. Use historical street sweeping citations to determine the impact of public outreach efforts.
+Determine if the LADOT's digital communication plan educated the public about street sweeping during COVID-19.

 ## Background

 ### COVID-19 hits California, Street Sweeping Stopped
 On March 16, 2020, the Mayor of Los Angeles relaxed parking enforcement across the city, putting a __temporary halt to the issuance of street sweeping citations__.
-This allowed residents to effectively practice the safe social distancing necessary during the outbreak of COVID-19. - [Source](https://github.com/Promeos/LADOT-COVID19-enforcement/blob/main/city-documents/city-council/LADOT-transition-plan.pdf)
+Suspending citations allowed residents to practice social distancing during the outbreak of COVID-19. - [Source](https://github.com/Promeos/LADOT-COVID19-enforcement/blob/main/city-documents/city-council/LADOT-transition-plan.pdf)
-- Once a week, Angelenos are required to move their vehicles to make way for street sweeping.
+- Once a week, Angelenos are required to move vehicles parked in the street to make way for routine sweeps.
-- If the owner does not move their vehicle, they receive a $73 citation.
+- Failing to do so results in a $73 citation.

 ### City Council Votes to Resume Street Sweeping
 Between September 30, 2020 and October 14, 2020 LADOT and City Council conducted public outreach to inform Angelenos on the timing of __resumed street sweeping enforcement__." - [Source](https://github.com/Promeos/LADOT-COVID19-enforcement/blob/main/city-documents/LADOT/enforcement.pdf)